Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

     </div>
 </div>

-Since building a model is computationally expensive, it's not instanteous - we have to wait until it's complete before we can use it.
-To check to see if the model is complete,
+Since building a model is computationally expensive, it's not instantaneous - we have to wait until it's complete before we can use it.
+To check to see if the model is complete, submit a `HEAD` request to `https://ml.nexosis.com/v1/sessions/{sessionId}` using the session ID returned from the previous step:

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#curlModelStatus" data-toggle="tab">Curl</a></li>